zheng129/SpotiFind/README-Johnny.md

 ## Submission 3
 * Researched potential GUIs to use with the python code
 * Help test and run the code after development

+## Final Submission
+* Edited Ali's code and combined it with Yixing's code to produce the final console app
+* Formatted the output to look nicer in the console